An Introduction to OET

 International House Bristol are delighted to announce that we are now a test venue for the OET (Occupational English Test).
 OET is an international English language test that assesses the language proficiency of healthcare professionals seeking to register and practise in an English-speaking environment.

-OET is now accepted by the Nursing and Midwifery Council (NMC) and General Medical Council (GMC) in the UK as an alternative to the IELTS.
+OET is now accepted by the Nursing and Midwifery Council (NMC), General Medical Council (GMC) and most recently the General Pharmaceutical Council in the UK as an alternative to the IELTS.

 OET tests health practitioners from the following 12 professions: